toshimitsu-o/FavouritePlacesIphoneApp/Readme.md

 - Add feature to update the place name from the location name in the map
 - Add feature to show time zone of a place in detail view
+- Add feature to show sunrise/sunset time of a place in detail view

 ## Video